corda/corda/docs/source/running-the-demos.rst

 .. note:: If you are running the demos from the command line in Linux (but not macOS), you may have to install xterm.

-.. note:: If you would like to see flow activity on the nodes type in the node terminal ``run stateMachinesAndUpdates``.
+.. note:: If you would like to see flow activity on the nodes type in the node terminal ``flow watch``.

 .. _trader-demo: